yujiri8/yujiri.xyz/reviews/undertale.md

 The overworld consists largely of puzzles, most of which aren't too difficult, though there were two I looked up: the two where there's no explicit puzzle but proceeding involves pressing the action button with no obvious target.
 (To be fair, one of the two seems legitimate to me in retrospect.)

 The game is significantly harmed by the lack of a fast travel and the slow movement.
 It makes it very unappealing to revisit previous areas, which is especially bad since that's required for a lot of important scenes.

-There's also a pretty egregious trial and error room in the beginning where there's a floor of only a tile type you've seen that you fall through to a lower room if you step on, but it turns out there's a path you can walk on without falling, and you just have to find it by trial and error.

 <br>